anthro-id/legal/en-US/PRIVACY.md

 # Summary
 It is important that you read the policy that we provided, but here's a summary to get you started:

 - **We keep it simple and minimal.** In order to create an account, all you need is an email and a password.
-You are not required to fill your personal data on our Platform until you decide to.
+We collect only the minimum amount of personal data necessary, unless you choose to provide more.

 - **We give you control.** This means we provide multiple options to opt out your personal information from our Platform, either partially or fully (such as deleting your account).